fboes/aerofly-custom-missions/README.md

 > Builder for Aerofly FS4 Custom Missions Files

-[Aerofly Flight Simulator 4](https://www.aerofly.com/) has a custom missions file `custom_missions_user.tmc` with a very unique format.
-To help build this format file, this JavaScript / TypeScript library offers Data Transfers Objects (DTOs) to create this file containing multiple flight plans programatically.
+[Aerofly Flight Simulator 4](https://www.aerofly.com/) has a custom mission file `custom_missions_user.tmc` with a very unique format.
+To help build this format file, this JavaScript / TypeScript library offers Data Transfers Objects (DTOs) to create this flight plan files programatically.

 This library is intended to work in modern browsers as well as [Node.js](https://nodejs.org/en).

 ## Installation

-Either download the [`dist/index.js`](dist/index.js) to a sensible location in your web project, or do a NPM installation in your web / Node.js project:
+Either download the [`dist/index.js`](dist/index.js) to a sensible location in your web project, or do a NPM installation:

 ```bash
 npm install @fboes/aerofly-custom-missions --save
 ```

-Instead of a local installation you may also load the library from https://unpkg.com/ for a web project.
+Instead of a local installation you may also load the library from https://unpkg.com/.
 Beware: This makes https://unpkg.com/ a dependency of your project and may pose data protection issues.

 ```html
 <script type="module" src="https://unpkg.com/@fboes/aerofly-custom-missions@latest/dist/index.js"></script>